shay108/blackbox-monitoring/README.md

 ## Process
 The program loops over the test cases in the config file and performs the required test.
 If an error is found, a `send_alert` function is called with the alert/error message.
-At the moment, the alert sending process is simply writing the to stdout.
+At the moment, the alert sending process is simply writing the error to stdout.

 ## Architecture
 The system is designed to run in a Serverless function (e.g. Lambda), triggered via a cronjob.